babasaraki/rna_analysis_template/README.md

 ---

 Analysis template for analysing, visualising and communicating the findings of [Illumina RNA sequencing](https://www.illumina.com/techniques/sequencing/rna-sequencing.html) data.
 This is set up to analyse human data, but can be adapted to other species with some tweaks to the code, namely the pipeline inputs.
-This template uses the count data and other QC from both the [rnaseq](https://github.com/nf-core/rnaseq/) and [parabricks rna](https://docs.nvidia.com/clara/parabricks/v3.6.1/text/rna_pipeline.html) pipelines, so I'm assuming you've run these pipelines on your data before using this template.
+This template uses the count data and other QC from the [rnaseq](https://github.com/nf-core/rnaseq/) pipeline, so I'm assuming you've run this pipeline on your data before using this template.
 See a live example github page [here](https://leahkemp.github.io/rna_analysis_template/).

 ---